A student wrote to me with this question:

 How do I deal with imposter syndrome?
-I’ve been doing pretty well in many aspects of my life recently (this wasn’t the case in the past) and I just feel I’m actually not worthy of all this or soon I’ll just stop being successful.
-I know I’m putting in more effort now which could be why I’m doing well.
-But at the same time, I just feel very insecure nowadays.
+I’ve been doing pretty well in many aspects of my life recently (this wasn’t the case in the past).
+I just feel that I’m actually not worthy of all this or soon I’ll just stop being successful.
+I know i’m putting in more effort now which could be why I’m doing well but at the same time I’m just feeling very insecure nowadays.

 I think this experience is very common, and it’s something we will encounter every time we step into a new role or responsibility.
-I feel that way each time I take on a new task, and my TAs can attest that they feel that way at the start when they first became TAs.
+I feel that way each time I take on a new task, and my Teaching Assistants (TAs) can attest that they feel that way too when they first became TAs.

 There are two issues I do wish to address:

-(1) Firstly, when we’re new to something, we don’t identify ourselves as one of “them,” the pros who have been around for longer and who seem to do better than us.
-It’s good to model yourself after them, but they’re really not the right benchmarks to compare with.
+(1) Firstly, when we’re new to something, we don’t identify ourselves as one of “them,” as one of the pros who have been around for longer and who seem to do better than us.
+It’s good to model yourself after them, but they’re really not the right benchmarks for us to compare with.
 I say this because you don’t have the same level of experience as they do.
-So if you keep benchmarking yourself against them, you will always feel not good enough, and it becomes harder for you to see yourself as one of “them,” thereby prolonging the feeling that you are an imposter.
+So if you keep benchmarking yourself against them, you will always feel that you’re not good enough, and it becomes harder for you to see yourself as one of “them,” thereby prolonging the feeling that you are an imposter.

-So tell yourself what I’ll say to you: Well done!
+So tell yourself what I say to you: Well done!
 I’m proud of you.
 Keep up what you’re doing.
 I’m sure you’ll continue to do well. :)